 Wrongful Death Lawyer in Portland, Oregon

-At the Law Offices of Jon Friedman, our wrongful death lawyers in Portland, Oregon understand that losing a loved one to another person or party’s negligence is devastating and is compounded by the physical and emotional loss of the deceased’s love, affection, and ability to provide for their families.
+At the Law Offices of Jon Friedman, our wrongful death lawyers in Portland, Oregon, understand that losing a loved one to another person or party’s negligence is devastating and is compounded by the physical and emotional loss of the deceased’s love, affection, and ability to provide for their families.

 We also understand that wrongful death cases are complex, as we must prove that the alleged liable party caused death due to negligence or strict liability.